-Ancillary services consist of payments to generators for;
+Ancillary services consist of payments (at rates approved by the UR) to generators for;

 - Capability to provide electricity at various speeds and with charges for nondelivery. - Entering into local reserve service agreements. - Fuel switching and sundry activities.

 These costs are treated on a pass-through basis.
 This is due to the uncertain nature of the requirement for ancillary services and the uncontrollable nature of aspects of these costs.
 Consequently, they are not subject to any incentive at present.